MLDemon: Deployment Monitoring for Machine Learning Systems: INTRODUCTION

-When ground-truth labels are not readily available at deployment time, which is often the case since labels are expensive, the most common solution is to use an unsupervised anomaly detector that is purely feature-based \cite{lu2018learning,rabanser2018failing}.
+When ground-truth labels are not readily available at deployment time, which is often the case if labels are expensive, the most common solution is to use an unsupervised, feature-based anomaly detector \citep{lu2018learning,rabanser2018failing}.
 In some cases, these detectors work well.
 However, they may also fail catastrophically since it is possible for model accuracy to fall precipitously without possible detection in just the features.
 This can happen in one of two ways.
-First, for high-dimensional data, feature detectors simply lack a sufficient number of samples to detect all covariate drifts.
-Second, it is possible that drift only occurs in the conditional $y$ given $x$, which can not be detected without supervision.
-One potential approach is proposed in \cite{yu2018request}, which applies statistical tests to estimate a change in distribution in the features and requests expert labels only when such a change is detected.
-While it is natural to assume that distribution drift in features should be indicative of a drift in the model's accuracy, in reality feature drift is neither necessary nor sufficient as a predictor of accuracy drift (as described above).
-In fact, we find that unsupervised anomaly detectors are often brittle and are not highly reliable.
+First, for high-dimensional data, feature detectors may simply lack a sufficient number of samples to detect all covariate drifts.
+Second, it is possible that drift only occurs in the conditional distribution of the label $y$ given the features $x$ (this can not be detected without supervision).
+One potential approach, proposed in \cite{yu2018request}, applies statistical tests to estimate a change in distribution in the features and then requests expert labels only when such a change is detected.
+While it is natural to assume that a distribution drift in features should be indicative of a drift in the model's accuracy, in reality feature drift is neither necessary\footnote{Drift in the conditional of $y$ given $x$ cannot necessarily be detected from drifts in $x$.} nor sufficient\footnote{Even if drift is present, the model may still generalize well.} as a predictor of accuracy drift In fact, we find that unsupervised anomaly detectors are often brittle.
 Thus, any monitoring policy that only triggers supervision from feature-based anomaly can fail both silently and catastrophically.

-We focus on a setting where an automated deployment monitoring policy can query experts for labels during deployment (Fig. \ref{fig:problem_schematic}).
+Deployment monitoring is a vast topic.
+In this work, we focus on a particular streaming setting where an automated deployment monitoring policy can query experts for labels during deployment (Fig. \ref{fig:problem_schematic}).
 The goal of the policy is to estimate the model's real-time accuracy throughout deployment while querying the fewest amount of expert labels.
-Of course, these two objectives are in direct contention.
-Thus, we seek to design a policy that can effectively prioritize expert attention at key moments.
+Of course, these two objectives are in contention.
+We seek to design a policy that can effectively prioritize expert attention at key moments.
+We focus strictly on monitoring, and do not consider policies that automatically update or debug the deployed model.

-\paragraph{Contributions} In this paper, we formulate ML deployment monitoring as an online decision problem and propose a principled adaptive deployment monitoring policy, \textsc{MLDemon}, that substantially improves over prior art both empirically as well as in theoretical guarantees.
-We summarize our primary contributions below.